EberlyODL/chem202/pla-lecture-25.md

-Amines and thiols \(along with ethers and sulfides\) can be made from substitution reactions.
+Amines and thiols (along with ethers and sulfides) can be made from substitution reactions.
 These groups are named much like their oxygen analogs, alcohols.
-Amines are characterized by the number of alkyl substituents bonded to the nitrogen.
+Amines can be characterized by the number of alkyl substituents bonded to the nitrogen.
 If there is one alkyl group, it is a primary amine.
-When there are two or three, they are secondary or tertiary, respectively.  \(Note that this is different than how we classify the substitution of alcohols or halides.\)
+When there are two or three, they are secondary or tertiary, respectively.
+(Note that this is different than how we classify the substitution of alcohols or halides.)

+To name an amine, you will name it with the suffix